-New research forthcoming in Psychological Science, a journal of the Association for Psychological Science, shows that this writing intervention, implemented through just three, seven-minute writing exercises administered online, prevents couples from losing that loving feeling.
+Research in Psychological Science, shows that this writing intervention, implemented through just three, 7-minute writing exercises administered online, prevents couples from losing that loving feeling.

 “I don’t want it to sound like magic, but you can get pretty impressive results with minimal intervention,” said Eli Finkel, lead author of the study and professor of psychology at Northwestern University.

 The study involved 120 couples, half assigned the reappraisal intervention and the other not.
 Every four months for two years all spouses reported their relationship satisfaction, love, intimacy, trust, passion and commitment.
 They also provided a fact-based summary of the most significant disagreement they had experienced with their spouse in the preceding four months.